 - Two letters of recommendation

-*U.S. citizens and permanent residents must submit GRE scores unless the applicant holds a master’s or doctorate degree from a regionally-accredited institution in the United States.
+*U.S. citizens, permanent residents, and international applicants must submit GRE scores unless the applicant holds a master’s or doctorate degree from a regionally accredited institution in the United States, is currently in or has completed medical residency or medical fellowship or currently holds a faculty position in the United States.
 While the preferred exam is the GRE, applicants who have earned an MCAT score may use that score in place of the GRE.
-International applicants who are currently in or have completed medical residency or medical fellowship, or who currently hold faculty positions in the United States, are not required to submit GRE scores.
-All other international applicants must submit GRE scores.
 GRE or MCAT scores must have been earned within five years of the application deadline, and a minimum combined score of 300 (GRE Revised General Test) on the Verbal and Quantitative sections is required.

 **The TOEFL exam is required for international applicants whose native language is not English.
 Applicants who are currently participating in or have successfully completed a graduate medical residency or fellowship and have passed USMLE Step II – Clinical Skills are not required to submit a TOEFL, and a minimum score of 550 (paper-based exam), 213 (computer-based exam) or 79 (Internet-based exam) is required.